jamwt/clog/README.md

     clog FILE_SIZE LOG_DIR

-Clog will make a decent effort to rotate the "current" file when it reaches `FILE_SIZE` bytes.  `FILE_SIZE` can also contain a prefix (k|m|g|t), for usage like:
+`clog` will make a decent effort to rotate the "current" file when it reaches `FILE_SIZE` bytes.  `FILE_SIZE` can also contain a prefix (k|m|g|t), for usage like: